spine-tools/Spine-Toolbox/docs/source/settings.rst

   progress of the operation is shown in another dialog.
 Installing a Python kernel (actually IPython kernel) requires the **ipykernel** package which will be installed to the selected *Python executables*.
 After **ipykernel** has been installed, the kernel is installed.
 This process can take a couple of minutes to finish.

+- |share| This button sets **all Python Tools** execution settings in the current project to defaults.
+This operation is irreversible because the project will be saved afterwards.

 Settings in the **Conda** group: